httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 attribute is set by the server, and serves to mitigate the risk of certain kinds of attacks that the server is worried about.
 The user is not involved in this decision.
-Moreover, a number of side-channels exist which could allow a server to link distinct requests even in the absence of cookies.
-Connection and/or socket pooling, Token Binding, and Channel ID all offer explicit methods of identification that servers could take advantage of.
+Moreover, a number of side-channels exist which could allow a server to link distinct requests even in the absence of cookies (for example, connection and/or socket pooling between same-site and cross-site requests).

 # IANA Considerations